2nthony/saika/README.md

 # Saika

-> Effortlessly blogging, donr right.
+> Effortlessly blogging, done right.

 Please consider starring the project to show your ❤️ and support.